Weekly News from the Ranch

 A Message from Mrs. Denny

-Reminder, school starts for TK-3rd grade starts at 8:10.
+Reminder, there is NOT supervision in front of the school before 7:55 AM.
+Please do not drop off your child before 7:55 AM.
+School starts for TK-3rd grade starts at 8:10.
 The gates open at 8:00.
 Please be sure to enter the parking lot by 7:55 AM to ensure your child is not late.
 4th and 5th grade starts at 8:20, and gates open at 8:12 AM.
 If you are late often, try waking up a few minutes earlier, packing backpacks the night before, and/or picking out outfits for the day the night before.

 Proud TRE Principal